charlielobster/CUDA_NekRS/README.md

   Apparently I experienced errors upgrading their proprietary cuda driver to match with the Toolkit.
   There is fix out there for that issue, but I'd rather not add more steps to this Readme.

-Setup required libraries for this tutorial that aren't installed by the steps:
+Install required libraries for this tutorial that aren't installed by the steps:

        sudo apt install gfortran

-Next, setup git and github connection
+Install git and github connection

       sudo apt install git
       sudo apt install gh